Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Demonstration of the Koopman - connection

 The \mH algorithm constructs a forced linear model on the time series of the leading SVD coordinates, i.e., the first $r$ right-singular vectors, in analogy to Eq.~\eqref{eq:forced_linear_model_1}.
 The linear part of the model describes the dynamics that evolve under $\mathcal{K}$, while the forcing is assumed to come from its orthogonal projection.

 Recalling the assumption that a subspace of $\mathcal{H}_P$ spans $\mathcal{K}$, the method performs a regression step [Eq.~\eqref{eq:minimization}] to classify the $i$-th main dynamical mode (out of the $r$ ones) as linear or nonlinear.
-The linear modes are considered to span $\mathcal{K}$, while the nonlinear ones describe the unresolved dynamics.
+The linear modes are assumed to span $\mathcal{K}$, while the nonlinear modes capture the unresolved dynamics.

 Following Eq.~\eqref{eq:coordinate_vector}, if $r_c$ and $r_f$ each denote the index sets of linear and nonlinear components, then the following coordinate vectors are defined:

 with $|\cdot|$ representing the cardinality of the sets.
 With this considered, the algorithm models the dynamics as